 In 2000, nearly two years before The Badsey Society was founded, Richard Phillips, who had recently moved to the village, decided to start a village website.
 Working in conjunction with Maureen Spinks who had done much historical research, www.badsey.net was soon up and running.
 A proud moment came in September 2002 when we entered the Worcestershire Community Pride competition and won first prize.
 The judges described the website as "an innovative project which may well provide a template for other communities hoping to embark on a similar scheme".
 Richard sadly died in October 2015 and www.badsey.net website is now frozen, but visitors can continue to access the site.
 This website, more than anything else, can perhaps be viewed as Richard's memorial and legacy to the village.

-Since 2000, website design has developed by leaps and bounds, so we are delighted that Richard’s son, Will Phillips, has been working with us to produce this brand-new website, www.badseysociety.uk, which takes advantage of the latest concepts in web design.
+Since 2000, website design has developed by leaps and bounds, so we are delighted that Richard’s son, Will Phillips, worked with us in 2016 to produce a brand-new website, www.badseysociety.uk, which takes advantage of the latest concepts in web design.